 The COVID-19 pandemic is complex and multifaceted and touches on almost every aspect of current life [1].
 Coordinating efforts to systematize and formalize knowledge about COVID-19 in a computable form is key in accelerating our response to the pathogen and future epidemics [2].
 There are already attempts at creating community-based ontologies of COVID-19 knowledge and data [3], as well as efforts to aggregate expert data [4].
 Many open data initiatives have been started spontaneously [5-7].
 The interconnected, multidisciplinary, and international nature of the pandemic creates both challenges and opportunities for using knowledge graphs [2-5, 8-12].
+However, there have been no systematic studies of crowd-sourced knowledge graph generation by spontaneous groups of selfcoordinated users, under the pressure of rapidly occurring phenomena, such as the pandemic.
+Our paper fills this gap.

 For applications of knowledge graphs in general, common challenges include the timely assessment of the relevance and quality of any piece of information with regards to the characteristics of the graph and the integration with other pieces of information within or external to the knowledge graph.
 Common opportunities are mainly related to leveraging such knowledge graphs for real-life applications, which in the case of COVID-19 could be, for instance, outbreak management in a specific societal context or education about the virus or about countermeasures [2-5, 8-12].
-While the manuscript as a whole emphasizes the opportunities, we think it is worthwhile to highlight some of the challenges early on.
+While this manuscript as a whole emphasizes the opportunities, we think it is worthwhile to highlight some of the challenges early on.

 1.1.
-Data integration challenges
+COVID-19 data challenges